All Blacks Reportedly Eye Springboks Attack Coach Tony Brown for Coaching Shake-Up

 Read also

-Joseph and Brown built a formidable partnership during their time in Japan and that relationship resurfaced when Joseph unsuccessfully applied for the All Blacks post in 2023.
+Joseph and Brown built a formidable partnership during their time in Japan, and that relationship resurfaced when Joseph unsuccessfully applied for the All Blacks post in 2023.
 At the time, Brown was considered a crucial part of that proposal.

-Springboks environment complicates potential Brown move
+Springboks' environment complicates potential Brown move

-Former All Blacks wing Jeff Wilson believes the New Zealand Rugby Union hopes to reunite Joseph and Brown at national level.
+Former All Blacks wing Jeff Wilson believes the New Zealand Rugby Union hopes to reunite Joseph and Brown at the national level.
 Wilson noted that Brown’s willingness to contribute to New Zealand programmes earlier in the year had fuelled speculation that his long-term interest still lies in the All Blacks pathway.

 However, former scrum-half Justin Marshall offered a more cautious view by suggesting that Brown may not be an easy acquisition due to South Africa’s investment in him.
 Marshall described Brown as settled and thriving in a successful high-performance environment, adding that any move would require a significantly compelling offer.